soschlegel/soschlegel.github.io/source/_posts/Using-Hexo-with-GitHub-Pages.md

 ---
 title: Using Hexo with GitHub-Pages
 date: 2020-05-17 10:47:28
+tags:
+- Hexo
+- GitHub
-tags: Hexo, GitHub, GitHub Pages
+- GitHub Pages
 ---
+## Why this post

 I decided to use [Hexo](https://hexo.io/) for building my building and writing my Blog after a hint of a good friend, because of two reasons: